If you pre-order now, this item is expected to deliver in January.

 As you can see in the product options, Brown, Blue, Red, and Black switches are from Kailh.
 Clear and Green switches are from Cherry, only because they don't have Kailh counterparts.
 We found that Kailh switches are just as high quality as Cherry switches, and it's easier to do business with Kailh for smaller manufacturers like us.
 So far, we haven't received complains about Kailh switches, and our customers love them.
 We don't plan to offer Cherry switches instead of Kailh in the future.

 We only provide bar-shaped Enter key.
-The main reason is that it's more ergonomical than the L-shaped Enter key.
-Feel free to read more in our blog post.
+The main reason is that it's more ergonomical than the L-shaped Enter key, and it's super easy to get used to, even for ISO users.

 The following items are included: